-CHARLESTON, W.Va. -- The mayor of West Virginia's capital city quickly withdrew a decision to change the name of the annual holiday parade after intense backlash from church leaders.
+CHARLESTON, W.Va. -- The mayor of West Virginia's capital city on Thursday reversed a decision to change the name of the annual holiday parade after intense backlash from church leaders and conservatives.

 Officials from several churches quickly criticized the decision and said they wouldn't attend.
-State Senate President Mitch Carmichael released a statement calling on the mayor to allow citizens to exercise their freedom of religion.
+State Senate President Mitch Carmichael, a Republican, issued a statement saying the renaming was the handiwork of "Charleston's elite liberals."

-Goodwin publicly reversed her decision on Thursday.
-In a Facebook post, she said "the kind of vitriol that has come forth" over the name change has been "disappointing and hurtful."
+Under pressure, Goodwin publicly withdrew the name change on Thursday.
+In a Facebook post, she said "the kind of vitriol that has come forth" over the secular parade title has been "disappointing and hurtful."

 "After much consideration and conversation with religious leaders from all faiths and community members, we have decided to keep the name, 'Charleston Christmas Parade,'" she wrote.
 "We understand the history and tradition of the parade and we want to continue that for years to come."